• Skip to main content

 5. Then download the data set and review for the highest sales

-Note: Remember to remove duplicates as HM Land registry property transaction datasets can on occasion include duplicate listings and if these aren't removed it can skew the data especially for average property prices on specific streets where there are low transaction volumes.
+Note: Remember to remove duplicates as HM Land Registry property transaction datasets can, on occasion, include duplicate listings, and if these aren't removed, it can skew the data, especially for average property prices on specific streets where there are low transaction volumes.

 back to the table of contents